-THE OXIDATION TYPES – FAST, SLOW AND MIXED
+THE OXIDATION TYPES – FAST, SLOW, MIXED AND FOUR LOWS

 by Dr. Lawrence Wilson